onsi/ginkgo/index.md

     If present, Ginkgo will print out full stack traces for each failure, not just the line number at which the failure occurs.

-- `--summarize=false`

-    By default, Ginkgo's default reporter will summarize any test failures that occurred during the test run at the end of the test run.
-You can set --summarize=false to turn this behavior off.

 **Controlling randomization:**

 - `--seed=SEED`